dxmzan/Simple21DayTracker/README.md

 Once you have set goals, you may begin logging your daily progress by clicking on the appropriate cup colors.
 The log is backed by a Realm.io database, which means you will be able to access past logs.

 ## Work in progress
-8.31.15 - As of this date, the calendar portion is not implemented.
+~~8.31.15 - As of this date, the calendar portion is not implemented.~~

+9.25.15 - Fully functional calendar and log.

 ## Technologies
 Simple 21 Day Tracker is built in Objective-C with XCode 6.4.
 The program is backed by a Realm.io database.